joncrain/joncrain.github.io/resume.md

 Working with a great team and more mature processes allowed me to develop my skills in lots of interesting areas.
 I have lately been working fairly closely on our client deployment and management processes and have revamped our use of Munki, AutoPkg, DeployStudio and puppet.
+I have been meeting with many other departments campus wide and have initiated plans for a campus wide management solution.
 I have also been able to work with our team of developers who mainly work in Python/Django.